June 25, 2020

-Horses can be incredibly affectionate, mindful, and playful beings, but there are times when they would prefer to be left alone.
+Horses can be incredibly affectionate, mindful, and playful beings, but there are times when they would prefer to be left alone and some horses may never be comfortable with human attention.
 Even the most docile horse in your sanctuary might decide they need some alone time, and it’s critical to recognize the signs they’re trying to give you before caution turns to agitation, or worse.
 Even on a peaceful sanctuary pasture, frightened or upset horses can easily cause catastrophic injuries and fatalities.

 Signs A Horse Wants To Be Left Alone

 A horse will use many different tactics (typically in combination depending on their discomfort) to let you know that they don’t want you around at the moment.
 Signs that a horse is uncomfortable include:

 - Pinning their ears back close to their neck

 - Holding their head high (could indicate that they might be spooked or ready to bolt)